Transform Your Home with These Leftover Granite DIY Projects

 1. Coasters: A Symphony of Style and Functionality

-3. Smooth the Edges: With a sanding stone or a hand-held diamond polishing pad, gently round off the edges to prevent them from being sharp and to give a refined finish.
+• Polish the Edges: Use a sanding stone or a hand-held diamond polishing pad to carefully smooth the edges to make them less sharp and to give the coasters a more elegant finish.

 Coaster in Granite example